Durham Market Analysis

 Here’s the latest data on how many days on market it took for homes to sell in Durham.

-One of the clearest indicators of how it felt to be buying or selling in Durham in February is how long it took for a home to sell.
-The average days on market in Durham in February was 20 days, which is down 13 days from January, when it was 33 days.
-That means the length of time it took to sell went down by about 39%.
-That’s a big change and it would have felt faster paced if you were transacting in the market.
+One of the clearest indicators of how it felt to be buying or selling in Durham in September is how long it took for a home to sell.
+The average days on market in Durham in September was 22 days, which is up 1 day from August, when it was 23 days.
+That means the length of time it took to sell went down by about 4%.
+That’s just an insignificant change and it would have felt faster paced if you were transacting in the market.

 The other statistic that gives us a good idea of how it feels to buy and sell in this month’s market is the sale to list price ratio.
 This is a percentage that tells us how close to the price the sellers wanted they actually received from buyers.
 If the sale to list price ratio is 100%, it means buyers paid exactly what the sellers were asking for the property.
 If it’s under 100%, then the buyers negotiated a discount and if it’s over 100%, then the sellers got even more than they were asking for as a sale price.